American Service-Members' Protection Act: Reception

 The reaction within the European Union was overwhelmingly negative.
 A European Parliament resolution on July 4, 2002, condemned the act while it was in its draft stage.

-The Dutch reaction to the Act was negative, taking issue with section 2008 of the bill.
+The Dutch reaction to the ASPA was negative, taking issue with section 2008 of the bill.
 The Dutch Ambassador to the United States, Boudewijn van Eenennaam, voiced his protests saying that the Dutch were "Not particularly amused by Section 2008" and that "we think the language used was ill-considered to say the least".
-Meanwhile, the Dutch House of Representatives passed a motion expressing its concern about the bill and its "detrimental" effects on trans-Atlantic relations.
+Meanwhile, the Dutch House of Representatives passed a motion expressing its concern about the bill and its "detrimental" effects on transatlantic relations.
 The Danish Minister for European Affairs, Bertel Haarder, stated that the law contradicted the idea of upholding human rights and the rule of law, while German Foreign Minister Joschka Fischer penned a letter cautioning that "adopting the ASPA would open a rift between the U.S. and the European Union on this important issue [of the ICC]".

-The Coalition for the International Criminal Court has called the act a "dangerous symbolic opposition to international criminal justice" and Human Rights Watch condemned the law.
+The Coalition for the International Criminal Court has called the act a "dangerous symbolic opposition to international criminal justice", and Human Rights Watch condemned the law.

 Repeal attempt

-In 2022, an attempt to repeal the bill, sponsored by US Representative Ilhan Omar, was introduced but died in Congress in committee; no vote was ever taken.
+In 2022 U.S. Representative Ilhan Omar introduced an attempt to repeal the act to the House of Representatives, but the bill died in committee and no vote was ever taken.